Charles E W Bean, Diaries, AWM38 3DRL 606/60/1 - September - October 1916 - Part 7

 & of 6 being turned out

-Every day - probably untrue
+every day - probably untrue

 this; better & more perfect

-tanks they promised us.
+tanks they promise us.
 Apparently

-they have come back to stay.
+they have come to stay.

 The system by whom